maroskukan/flask-flashcards/README.md

 ## Packages

-Using python virtual environments is advise.
+Using python virtual environments is advised.
 Afterwards use pip to install dependencies.

 ```
 pip install -r requiremnets.txt